Macquarie lifts Trip.com Group Limited [TCOM] price estimate. Who else is bullish?

 Key Highlights for the Fourth Quarter and Full Year of 2021.

-The results of the trading session contributed to over 3892047 shares changing hands.
-Over the past one week, the price volatility of Trip.com Group Limited stands at 5.58% while the volatility over the past one month is 9.22%.
+Over the last 12 months, TCOM stock dropped by -38.84%.
+The one-year Trip.com Group Limited stock forecast points to a potential upside of 32.91.
+The average equity rating for TCOM stock is currently 1.00, trading closer to a bullish pattern in the stock market.

-The market cap for TCOM stock reached $14.66 billion, with 646.21 million shares outstanding and 637.46 million shares in the current float.
-Compared to the average trading volume of 7.17M shares, TCOM reached a trading volume of 3892047 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $14.87 billion, with 646.21 million shares outstanding and 637.46 million shares in the current float.
+Compared to the average trading volume of 7.14M shares, TCOM stock reached a trading volume of 7835088 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Macquarie have made an estimate for Trip.com Group Limited shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 15, 2022.
 The new note on the price target was released on March 14, 2022, representing the official price target for Trip.com Group Limited stock.
 Previously, the target price had yet another raise to $33, while Barclays analysts kept a Overweight rating on TCOM stock.